Jam band: Jam scene

 The contemporary jam scene has grown to encompass bands from a great diversity of musical genres.
 A 2000-era genre of jam-band music uses live improvisation that mimics the sounds of DJs and electronica musicians and has been dubbed "jamtronica".
 Progressive bluegrass, progressive rock and jazz fusion are also quite popular among fans of jam bands.
-In the early 2000s, the jam scene helped influence the touring patterns and approach of a new wave of indie bands like Vampire Weekend, MGMT, Interpol, and The National.
+In the early 2000s, the jam scene helped influence the touring patterns and approach of a new wave of indie bands like Vampire Weekend, MGMT, King Gizzard and the Lizard Wizard, Interpol, and The National.

 Hundreds of jam-based festivals and concerts are held throughout the US.
 The Bonnaroo Music Festival, held each June in Tennessee, continues to provide a highly visible forum for jam acts, although this festival has attracted many different genres during its decade-plus history.
 As with other music scenes, devout fans of jam bands are known to travel from festival to festival, often developing a family-like community.
 These committed fan groups are often referred to by the derogatory terms "wookies" or "wooks".

 Taping

 Jam bands often allow their fans to record their live shows, a practice which many other musical genres view as "illegal bootlegging".
 The Grateful Dead encouraged this practice, which helped to create a thriving scene around the collecting and trading of recordings of their live performances.
 Starting in 1984, the band recognized the fact that people were already "unofficially" taping their shows, so they started to sell taper tickets for a taper's section, segregating these people with their equipment into one area of the venue to keep them from interfering with other concertgoers.

-Improvisational jam bands perform their songs differently at each performance and generally have no fixed setlist, in order to encourage fans to see them on multiple nights.
-Some fans collect versions of their favourite songs and actively debate which is the best version of any particular song, keeping lists of notable version.
+Improvisational jam bands perform their songs differently at each performance and generally have no fixed setlist, to encourage fans to see them on multiple nights.
+Some fans collect versions of their favourite songs and actively debate which is the best version of any particular song, keeping lists of notable versions.
 This may extend to the song's relative rarity in setlists of differing eras.
 Some bands will play on this anticipation by adding little "teases" into their sets.
 For example, playing a few bars of a famous cover song or hinting at a popular jam and then either never getting around to actually playing the song, or coming back to it after an extended jam.
 The use of segues to blend strings of songs is another mark of a jam band, and one which makes for sought-after tapes.